ben-bader/Innovex/README.md

 3. Click on an event to view details and buy ticket.

 4. Enjoy smooth animations and interactive UI elements.

+5. Secure API calls with JWT tokens for protected endpoints.

 ---